christophetd/docker-python-sandbox/README.md

 If your installation uses `devicemapper`, I advise to configure it to use aufs instead.
 See https://docs.docker.com/engine/userguide/storagedriver/aufs-driver/#/configure-docker-with-aufs

+It has also been reported that the library doesn't work properly on Mac for an unknown reason.

 ## Author

 Any issue?
 Question?
 Concern?
 Feel free to open an issue to talk about it or to send me an email at *christophe at tafani dash dereeper dot me*